mhelail/real-time-communication-platform/README.md

-3\.Create a .env file in the project root with at least:
+3\.
+Create a .env file in the project root with at least: